Duration: | 7 Day(s) - 6 Night(s) |

 Day 3: Punakha to Thimphu

 After breakfast witness the WangdiPhodrang festival.
-Afternoon drive toward Thimphu, on arriving Thimphu visits National Memorial Chorten, Next visit Handicrafts Emporium, Handmade paper factory, and Takin Zoo.
+Afternoon drive toward Thimphu, on arriving in Thimphu visit the National Memorial Chorten, Handicrafts Emporium, Handmade Paper Factory, and Takin Zoo.
 Overnight at a hotel.

 Day 4: Thimphu